 While it would be entirely wrong to state that these two are opposites, it also makes sense to understand the underlying differences to make the right career move.

 Data Science and Artificial Intelligence are complementary concepts in the world of data.
 Yet, there are underlying differences that we often end up skipping.

 Putting it crisply: Data science puts into use artificial intelligence in its operations.
 These two terms are often used interchangeably.

 - Data Science may contribute to AI, but it does not uphold the whole of it.
 It involves various fields like Programming, Statistics, and Mathematics.
 It requires Data Scientists to be thorough in understanding data patterns and trends to make out meaningful analysis.
-From data extraction to manipulation, from visualization to maintaining the data – a data scientist is trusted to predict futuristic trends for companies.
+From data extraction to manipulation, from visualization to maintaining the data, a data scientist is trusted to predict companies’ futuristic trends.
 Data Science is also a way towards Artificial Intelligence.

 - Artificial Intelligence, on the other hand, is the intelligence possessed by a machine.
 It is designed along with the blueprints of the natural intelligence of humans and animals.
 Using various algorithms, AI performs autonomous actions.
 These autonomous actions are similar to those performed in the past and were essentially successful.

 For more details, you may like to read What is applied AI?